andrewacashner/hearingfaithms/chapters/chapter-3.md

 could hear the Christ the Word himself not merely speaking, but singing, through all the other voices from the choirboys up to the angels.

-Wonder at the sight and sound of the newborn Christ-child was a central theme in contemporary and patristic Christmas preaching.
-In a model sermon for Christmas (originally written in Portuguese for the Lisbon court but widely circulated in a Spanish translation), Fray Luis de Granada alludes to the same responsory in a similar way: "Oh venerable misterio, mas para sentir que para decir."
+Fray Luis in his sermon echoes the same Responsory to instruct worshippers in proper devotion to the Christ-child: "O venerable mystery, more to be felt than to be spoken of; not to be explained with words but to be adored with wonder in silence."
 [@LuisdeGranada:Xmas, para.
-12 XXX]
-This reference comes after he exhorts worshippers to marvel at the lowliness of Christ's birth:

-> Come and see the Son of God, not in the bosom of the Father \[Jn 1\], but in
-> the arms of the Mother; not above choirs of angels, but among filthy animals;
-> not seated at the right hand of the Majesty on high \[Heb 1\], but
-> reclining in a stable for beasts; not thundering and casting lightning in
-> Heaven, but crying and trembling from cold in a stable.
-> What theme, then, can cause any greater wonder?
-[@LuisdeGranada:Xmas, para.
-5 XXX]

-\noindent
-Paraphrasing Saint Cyprian, he goes on:

-> I do not wonder at the figure of the world, nor the firmness of the earth
-> \[...\]; I marvel to see how the word of God could take on flesh. \[...\]
-> In this mystery the greatness of the shock steals away all my senses, and with
-> the prophet \[Hab.
-3\] it makes me cry out: Lord, I heard your words, and I
-> feared: I considered your works, and I was struck numb.
-> With good reason, indeed, you are amazed, Prophet: for what thing could
-> surprise anyone more, than that to which the Evangelist here refers in a few
-> words, saying, "She gave birth to her only-begotten son, and she wrapped him
-> in some rags, and laid him in a manger, because she did not find another place
-> in that stable?
->
-> O venerable mystery, more to be felt than to be spoken of; not to be explained
-> with words but to be adored with wonder in silence.
-> What could be lower than a manger, which is a place for beasts, and what could
-> be higher than God, who is seated among the cherubim?
-> Indeed, how can a man not be long in ecstasy in meditating on two things that
-> are so distant: God in a stable, God in a manger, God trembling from cold, God
-> wrapped in rags, God crying?
-[@LuisdeGranada:Xmas, para.
-11--12 XXX]

-Fray Luis is not only preaching about wonder; his preaching itself becomes an act of devotion in contemplating the Incarnation as the union of opposites.
-Just as Padilla's second copla says that God "made a composition from on high
-\[*alto*\], and of the maxima and breve," Fray Luis says, "Who is this so high and so low, so great and so small? \[...\] What high-and-low things \[*qué altibajos*\] are these that the wisdom of God joined together as one?"
-[@LuisdeGranada:Xmas, para.
-24 XXX]
-The response he models to this "mystery" is to be "struck numb," to "worship with wonder \[*admiración*\] in silence."
+12?]
-In a similar passage, Lapide goes even further to speak of being "stupefied" and "struck deaf" \[*attonitus*\] at the sight of Christ in the manger.
+In a similar passage in his Latin Biblical commentary, Cornelius á Lapide goes even further to speak of being "stupefied" and "struck deaf" \[*attonitus*\] at the sight of Christ in the manger.
 [@Lapide:Gospels19C, 672, on Lk 2:7:
 "Christus enim in praesepio, hoc est Jesu homo, Verbum infans, est amor, aeque ac stupor omnium angelorium ac fidelium, quod omnes stupent et stupebunt per omnem